stephendade/Rpanion-server/README.md

 Note the GPIO UARTs are not currently working with Ubuntu 24.04.

+Note that due to permissions issues, Rpanion-server needs to run as root in Ubuntu.

 If not already configured for an initial Wifi hotspot, run the ``./deploy/wifi_access_point.sh`` script.
 The hotspot has the SSID "rpanion" and password "rpanion123".
 The Pi's IP address will be 10.0.2.100, so the Rpanion-sever website will be available at http://10.0.2.100:3000.